moka-guys/dnanexus_arraybackup/README.md

 # dnanexus_arraybackup v0.2

-# About
+## About
-This repository contains files and scripts for backing up the DNA MicroArray scanner to dnanexus.
-On the local computer, these files can be found at C:\Users\scanner\dnanexus_backup.

-# Usage
-The script `ua_scannerbackup.bat` uploads Agilent DNA Microarray scanner outputs (found in the F:\FeatureExtraction and F:\ScannerImages folders) to DNAnexus.
+The MicroArray scanner outputs that require long-term storage.
+Scanner files are output to two locations:
+*  F:\FeatureExtraction
+*  F:\ScannerImages

+`ua_scannerbackup.bat` calls the upload agent to store these files in DNA Nexus project 001_180622_ArrayScannerBackup.
+Once an upload is complete, the file is moved to the`\UPLOADED_TO_NEXUS` sub-directory.

-[SyncbackPro v.6](https://www.2brightsparks.com/syncback/sbpro.html) is used to routinely call this script using a backup profile.
-The following backup schedule is used to match the days on which the scanner is run:
+[SyncbackPro v.6](https://www.2brightsparks.com/syncback/sbpro.html) is used to call the backup script on the following schedule:
 - 8pm Wednesday, then every hour until 7am the following day.
 - 8pm Friday, then every hour until 7am the following day.
-The settings for this profile can be found in `syncbackpro_profile.sps`.
-To point syncback to another script, right-click the profile and select 'Modify'.
-In the pop-up screen, select 'Programs - Before'.
+The settings for this profile are saved in syncbackpro_profile.sps.

+## Manual backup
+Open `cmd.exe`.
+Run the command to upload scanner files to DNA Nexus:
+> F:\Users\scanner\dnanexus_backup\ua_scannerbackup.bat

-# Logging
+## Logging

-The outputs of the upload agent are logged to files in 'C:\scanner\dnanexus_backup\logs'.
-Logfiles older than one year are removed by the script.

-If the error log contains the strings 'ERROR' and 'failed after 3', an error is logged to the Windows application event log.
-This indiciates that there have been 3 failed attempts to upload a file.
+Logfiles are written to 'C:\scanner\dnanexus_backup\logs'.
+If a logfile contains the strings 'ERROR' and 'failed after 3' , an error is written to the Windows application event log.
+This indicates a failed upload.
+An alert will be raised in the #moka-alerts slack channel if configured.

+## Tests
+`tests\test_error.bat` writes an error to the Windows Event log.
+This should trigger an alert in the #moka-alerts slack if configured.

 ### Viapath Genome Informatics